joanms/recipe-database/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The favicon is a free stock image from [Pixabay](https://pixabay.com/).

 ### Acknowledgements